Learning Coupled Subspaces for Multi-Condition Spike Data: Experiments

-Next, we evaluate our model on a common behavioural reaching task dataset: \textit{MC Maze} \citep{churchland2010cortical}. \textit{MC Maze} contains simultaneous recordings of neural activity and behavioural quantities under varying experimental condition such as reaching angle and locations.
-From the dataset, we use segments with single reaching locations.
-In total, there were 9 conditions with varying reaching angles in the range $[-\pi, \pi]$ radians, and 18 trials per condition.
+\textbf{Dataset} In this experiment, we evaluate our model on a session from a visual coding dataset from Allen Brain Observatory (\texttt{mouse\_id = 744912849, session\_type = functional connectivity}) \citep{allen-data}.
+This session includes 15-trial recordings V1 area neurons under drifting gratings visual stimuli with 9 varying levels of contrast.
+Each trial is 500ms long and binned into a total of 49 10-ms bins.
+We preprocessed the recordings to filter out neurons with $<$5Hz average firing rate.
+We parameterize our condition space using the contrast levels.

-\textbf{Baselines} For comparison, we consider (1) \citet{nadew2024conditionallyconjugate}'s ccGPFA (2) VBGCP\footnote{https://github.com/hugosou/vbgcp}, a tensor decomposition method \citep{soulat2021probabilistic}(3) \texttt{CS-GPFA}, method with the GP over weights assumption, hereafter referred as \texttt{CS-GPFA(smooth)} and (4) a simpler diagonal version of \texttt{CS-GPFA} with covariance assumption where the row covariance $\bs{K}_{\bs{W}} = \bs{I}$ (\texttt{CS-GPFA(non-smooth)}).
-For ccGPFA, as it does not allow learning across conditions, we separately fit the model on each condition.
+\textbf{Baselines} For comparison, we consider (1) \citet{nadew2024conditionallyconjugate}'s {ccGPFA}\footnote{https://github.com/yididiyan/ccgpfa}, (2) {VBGCP}\footnote{https://github.com/hugosou/vbgcp}, a tensor decomposition method \citep{soulat2021probabilistic}, (3) \texttt{CS-GPFA}, our proposed method, hereafter referred as \texttt{CS-GPFA(smooth)}, and (4) a simpler diagonal version of our proposed \texttt{CS-GPFA} with zero covariance between the condition points $K_{CC}^{\bs{(c)}} = I$ (\nscsgpfa).
+In practice, we fixed the corresponding lengthscale parameters to 1e-8.
+For ccGPFA, we fit the model separately for each condition.

-\textbf{Setup} We first investigated the \textit{effect of number of training trials} on model performance.
-We fitted the models considered on with limited number of training trials in $\{1, 5, 10, 13\}$.
-For each choice we randomly split the dataset and repeated the experiments 10 times.
-To accommodate VBGCP into comparison, we averaged the inferred factors across trials as learns a trial specific factor.
+\textbf{Setup} We first investigated the effect of the number of training trials on model performance.
+We fit the models with a varying number of training trials, $1-9$.
+For each choice, we randomly split the dataset and repeated the experiments 10 times.
+In each repeat, we held out 5 trials to evaluate test performance of the models.
+To accommodate VBGCP for comparison, we averaged the inferred factors across trials as it learns a different factor for each trial.
 In addition, we used the same initialization of dispersion parameters based on the empirical mean firing rate.
-As a stopping criteria, we used a maximum iteration of 1000 and a common threshold on training log-likelihood.
-For the GPFA based models, we used a pool of $D=10$ latent processes.
+As a stopping criterion, we used a maximum iteration of 1000 and a common threshold on training log-likelihood.
+For the GPFA-based models, we used a pool of $D=10$ latent processes.
+We initialized their GP hyperparameters by matching the correlations of a Mat\'{e}rn-3/2 kernel for \csgpfa and an RBF for ccGPFA at a distance of 1 timestep.

-Next, we assessed the \textit{prediction performance of on unseen conditions}.
-In particular, we randomly label each condition as train and test.
-And we fit our model with the train set and predict the weights (and ultimately firing rates) for test conditions using step in \cref{eq:weight-prediction}.
-We computed mean log-likelihood on test trials.
-We only present results for \texttt{CS-GPFA(smooth)} as the other methods do not provide principled means to perform prediction.